mauroalberti/geocouche/README.md

 Currently, it can:
- - plot data from layers or texts in stereonets
+ - plot stereonets of data stored in layers or provided as text
  - calculate the angles between planes stored in a layer and a reference plane